Afrrcyn/compYear2/algoDS/More on Simplex.md

 ![[Pasted image 20230313220345.png|400]]

 Whereas when we were looking $x_1$, both were positive.
-As $x_1$ gets bigger and bigger, it will go outside the feasible region whereas with $x_2$ as it gets bigger and bigger it will stay within the feasible region. (when you have 0 slack and negative coefficient, then you can pick the smallest positive slack as your leaving variable) What do you do when you have multiple zero slacks?
+As $x_1$ gets bigger and bigger, it will go outside the feasible region whereas with $x_2$ as it gets bigger and bigger it will stay within the feasible region.
+Tips:
+- When you have 0 slack and negative coefficient, then you can pick the smallest positive slack as your leaving variable)
+- If you have multiple zero slacks?
 Always look for the smallest positive slack.
-What if the coefficients are positive with zero slack?
+- If the coefficients are positive with zero slack?
 Well then pick the smallest positive coefficient.

 goto: [[COMP26120|Home COMP26120]]